Katila

 Under GDPR we must identify a legal basis for each purpose of processing.
 We rely on the following:

 • To provide and maintain the service – including authenticating users, storing your inventory content and attachments, rendering dashboards, and serving public item pages you choose to expose.
-This processing is based on performance of a contract, as it is necessary to deliver the qktag service you sign up for.
+This processing is based on performance of a contract, as it is necessary to deliver the Katila service you sign up for.

 • To manage billing and subscriptions – including processing subscription upgrades, renewals, and cancellations, and enforcing plan limits.
 This processing is based on performance of a contract and compliance with legal obligations related to accounting and tax.